roman-milk/roman-milk.github.io/whos-the-boss.md

  I watched her eagerly jog off to find and a man to seduce.

  The rain had finally stopped, though the damp air offered no assistance in drying Nikki out or in alleviating the transparency of her shirt.
 So with my umbrella down, I set off to find Adrienne and get her in on the last part of my plan.
 I met up with her within a few minutes and explained my intentions, as the two of us walked over toward the restrooms.
 She seemed more than happy to help me with Nikki’s degradation.
-Report_Story #3